bduncan137/uwosh.oie.policy/README.rst

 log in at localhost:8080 using admin:admin, create a site and install the UWO study abroad student and theme packages to it in the Add Ons section of Site Setup.

-For some functionality to work, the Plone ssite currently must be named "oie".
+For some functionality to work, the Plone site currently must be named "oie".

 The student and theme packages are public on github here https://github.com/uwosh/uwosh.oie.studyabroadstudent/